PhD, Media, Arts & Sciences (Media Lab), Massachusetts Institute of Technology, Cambridge, United States, 2001

 BA, Communication Sciences, University of Buenos Aires, Argentina, 1993

-Marina Umaschi Bers is professor and chair at the Eliot-Pearson Department of Child Study and Human Development and an adjunct professor in the Computer Science Department at Tufts University.
+Marina Umaschi Bers is an affiliate professor at the Eliot-Pearson Department of Child Study and Human Development and an adjunct professor in the Computer Science Department at Tufts University.
 She heads the interdisciplinary Developmental Technologies research group.
 Her research involves the design and study of innovative learning technologies to promote children's positive development.
 She also developed and serves as director of the graduate certificate program on Early Childhood Technology at Tufts University.

 Prof. Umaschi Bers is from Argentina, where she did her undergraduate studies in Social Communication at Buenos Aires University.
 In 1994 she came to the US where she received a Master's degree in Educational Media and Technology from Boston University and a Master of Science and PhD from the MIT Media Laboratory working with Seymour Papert.

 Dr. Umaschi Bers is passionate about using the power of technology to promote positive development and learning for young children.
 Check out her 2014 TEDx talk "Young programmers–think playgrounds, not playpens".
 Bers' philosophy and theoretical approach, as well as the curriculum and assessment methods, can be found in her books "Coding as Playground: Programming and Computational Thinking in the Early Childhood Classroom"(Routledge, 2018); "The Official ScratchJr Book" (2015; No Starch Press); "Designing Digital Experiences for Positive Youth Development: From Playpen to Playground" (2012, Oxford University Press); and "Blocks to Robots: Learning with Technology in the Early Childhood Classroom" (2008; Teacher's College Press).